Sub6Resources/flutter_html/README.md

 If the parsing errors, you can use the [onMathError](#onmatherror) API to catch the error and potentially fix it on your end - you can analyze the error and the parsed string, and finally return a new instance of `Math.tex()` with the corrected Tex string.

 If you'd like to see more MathML features, feel free to create a PR or file a feature request!

+### Tex

+If you have a Tex string you'd like to render inside your HTML you can do that!

+Use the custom `<tex>` tag inside your HTML, and place your **raw** Tex string inside.
+The package uses the same logic as MathML rendering above, but doesn't need to parse the string, of course.

+ The rendering error will also be called if your Tex string fails to render.

 ### Table